Anokha Bandhan

-The film is based on Sharat Chandra Chatterji's book Ramer Sumati (1914).

 Plot

 The film begins in a village where Shyamlal is a trustworthy employee of the Zamindar.
 He lives with his ideal wife Annapurna / Anu.
 Before dying, his stepmother entrusts the responsibility of her son Ram to the couple.
 Despite having a child Gopal Anu dotes on Ram as ever, and he too adores her.
 Ram perturbs everyone with his naught deeds which Anu covers up.
 Moreover, he always confronts Chote Babu a haughty grandson of Zamindar.
 Meanwhile, the virago mother of Anu arrives and creates disputes and distance between Anu & Ram.
 Once, Chote Babu degrades Ram and he hits him hard.
 Then, Zamindar rebukes Shyamlal, as annoyed he separates Ram from the house by giving his share.
 The incident makes a severe impact on Anu and she becomes terminally ill.
 However, Ram recovers her with his idolization.
 At last, they expel the old cat.
 Finally, the movie ends on a happy note with the reunion of the family.